iMSquared/corn/docker/README.md

 ### Install Docker

 Install docker in your host system by following the instructions [here](https://docs.docker.com/engine/install/ubuntu/ ).

-Afterward, if you'd like to avoid `sudo docker ...`, then follow the post-install instructions [here](https://docs.docker.com/engine/install/linux-postinstall/).
+Afterward, follow the post-install instructions [here](https://docs.docker.com/engine/install/linux-postinstall/).
+This step is required to avoid using the `sudo` user during docker builds and runs, as we transfer the permissions of the host user to the docker user for display.

 Depending on your system, you may also need [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and [Docker Buildkit](https://docs.docker.com/build/buildkit/).